edgexfoundry/developer-scripts/releases/geneva/compose-files/README.md

     external: true
 ```

-Should your Compose files be in an alternate folder, make sure you change the newtork name accordingly in the Portainer or UI Compose files.
+Should your Compose files be in an alternate folder, make sure you change the newtork name accordingly in the UI Compose files.

 ## Release Notes
 For more details on the EdgeX Geneva release, see the [release notes](https://wiki.edgexfoundry.org/display/FA/Geneva).